matsuolab/Episode-Wise-Safe-Linear-CMDP/README.md

 ## Run Experiments and Plot the results

 Run all the cells in [Experiment.ipynb](Experiment.ipynb).
-The results will be saved as "results-random.pdf" for the synthetic env and "results-streaming.pdf" for the streaming env.
+The results will be saved as "results-random.pdf" for the tabular env, "results-streaming.pdf" for the streaming env, and "results-linear.pdf" for the linear env.